 Nearly 30 years after its construction in 1990, portions of the TART are now in need of significant upgrades and replacement.
 New asphalt will widen the trail, ensuring another 30 years of safe, comfortable and year-round connections.

 Trail assessments and public feedback identified that the trail segment between Three Mile Road and Airport Access Road is a priority section for replacement.
 This section of the TART provides a critical east-west connection along Parsons Road, while linking directly to TBA-ISD facilities, Airport Business Park, as well as nearby neighborhoods and shopping centers.

-Asphalt replacement will take place this fall, and landscaping, public art and improved access through trail connections will occur in Spring of 2021.
+Asphalt replacement, landscaping, public art and improved access through trail connections will begin in Spring of 2021.
 We are not simply replacing a trail.
 We, along with community partners, are transforming this corridor into a special, distinct public space that will promote health, happiness and well-being.
 The TART Trail will continue to provide an exceptional experience for trail users today, tomorrow and beyond.